-Same Property NOI increased 0.8% compared to the same period in 2020.
-Same Property NOI in Ontario increased due to increased occupancy in the Ottawa portfolio, higher project management fees and one-time termination payments.
-This increase was offset by a reduction in parking revenue due to lower utilization at certain properties.
-Ontario was also negatively impacted by downtime associated with a 78,000 square foot lease expiry in late 2020, of which 36,000 square feet commenced in Q1-2021 at higher market rents and 38,000 square feet is set to commence in Q2-2021 and Q4-2021.
-The New Brunswick and Nova Scotia portfolio continue to contribute positive results to Same Property NOI from occupancy increases and/or contractual rent step ups.
-While occupancy has increased in the REIT's Alberta portfolio, Same Property NOI decreased by 2.9% when compared to the same period in 2020.
-The REIT's Edmonton property has experienced an increase in occupancy and NOI, while the property in downtown Calgary has been impacted by increased vacancy and slightly lower rental rates.
+Same Property NOI decreased 0.3% for the quarter and increased 0.2% YTD-2021.
+Same Property NOI in Ontario increased mainly due to higher rental rates associated with a 78,000 square foot lease expiry in Q2 and Q3 of 2020, the majority of which was re-leased in the first half of 2021.
+This increase was offset by a reduction in parking revenue due to lower utilization at certain properties due to COVID-19 and lower project management fees and one-time termination payments earned during the quarter.
+The New Brunswick and Nova Scotia portfolios continue to contribute positive results from occupancy increases and/or contractual rent step ups.
+While occupancy has increased in the REIT's Alberta portfolio, Same Property NOI decreased by 4.2% when compared to the same period in 2020.
+The REIT's Edmonton property has experienced an increase in occupancy and NOI, while the property in downtown Calgary has been negatively impacted by increased vacancy and slightly lower rental rates.